PlotSenseAI/PlotSenseAI-Hackathon-Submissions/docs/README.md

-# PlotSense Hackathon 2025 - Dashboard Documentation
+# PlotSenseAI Hackathon 2025 - Dashboard Documentation

 ## 🎯 Overview

-This GitHub Pages site serves as the official dashboard for the PlotSense Hackathon 2025, providing real-time metrics, submission showcases, and comprehensive analytics for the hackathon hosted by Havilah Academy.
+This GitHub Pages site serves as the official dashboard for the PlotSenseAI Hackathon 2025, providing real-time metrics, submission showcases, and comprehensive analytics for the hackathon.

 ## 🚀 Features